garybgenett/gary-os/README.md

 minimalist philosophy contributions of this type are not committed into the main repository, leaving users to use whatever set of patches suits them.

-GaryOS does use DWM as the window manager for [X11], and a slightly modified [dwm] configuration file is used for that.
+GaryOS does use DWM as the window manager for [GUI], and a slightly modified [dwm] configuration file is used for that.
 It extends the default DWM color scheme to the URxvt terminal and Links web browser, and also makes Links the browser that is launched.
 The default configuration is otherwise unmodified,